-Cameras and video recorders are not allowed (unless specifically permitted by the administration or teacher).
+Cameras and video recorders are not allowed in the classroom (unless specifically permitted by the administration or teacher).
 Picture taking is very distracting to the children when they are trying to work.
 In addition, picture taking without permission may violate the privacy requests of other families.